VirtualChemist/Ligand-Net-Workflow/README.md

 In case you don't have a file for the active ligands, we recommend you running the `looking_actives.py` code found in this repository.
 Said code needs an accession number (which you can find in the [Pharos website](https://pharos.nih.gov/idg/targets)) of the desired protein.
 To see how to run this code, please refer to our **Fetching Ligands and Decoys** section.

-In case you don't have a file for decoys (either in `.txt` or `.sdf`), you may download them through the [DUD-E website decoy generator](http://dude.docking.org/generate) or by using the [DecoyFinder software](http://urvnutrigenomica-ctns.github.io/DecoyFinder/#Downloads_).
+If you don't have a file for decoys (either in `.txt` or `.sdf`), you may download them through the [DUD-E website decoy generator](http://dude.docking.org/generate) or by using the [DecoyFinder software](http://urvnutrigenomica-ctns.github.io/DecoyFinder/#Downloads_).
 The latter uses the ZINC database to find a specific number of decoys set by the user; to see how to use it, please refer to our **Fetching Ligands and Decoys** section.

 If you don't know how to install any of these packages/modules, please refer to the **Installation** section (below).